 Since Linux Kernel 5.10, there exists a driver for the DSA which has no counterpart in the Windows OS-Family [6, Sec.
-Installation], meaning that accessing the DSA is only possible under Linux.
-To interface with the driver and perform configuration operations, Intel's accel-config [7] user space toolset may be used which provides a command-line interface and can read configuration files to set up the device as described previously.
-This can be seen in the upper block titled 'User space' in Figure 2.2.
+Installation], meaning that accessing the DSA is not possible to user space applications.
+To interface with the driver and perform configuration operations, Intel's accel-config [7] user space toolset may be used which provides a command-line interface and can read configuration files to set up the device as described previously, this can be seen in the upper block titled 'User space' in Figure 2.2.
 It interacts with the kernel driver, light green and labled 'IDXD' in Figure 2.2, to achieve this.
-After successful cite this configuration, each WQ is exposed as a character device by mmap of the associated portal [5, Sec.
+After successful configuration, each WQ is exposed as a character device by mmap of the associated portal [5, Sec.
 3.3].

-Figure 2.2: DSA Software View [5, Fig. 1 (b)].
-Illustrating the software stack and internal interactions from user applications, through the driver to the portal for work submission.
+Figure 2.2: DSA Software View [5, Fig. 1 (b)]